Open NowNon-Profit

 What is the Indigenous Knowledge Centre (IKC) establishment and refurbishment grants?

 The Indigenous Knowledge Centre (IKC) establishment and refurbishment grants is a non-profit grant offered by DE in Australia.
 Grant funding to support Indigenous Councils with costs associated with establishing and/or refurbishing Indigenous Knowledge Centres.
-The grant is open to eligible Queensland Aboriginal or Torres Strait Island Councils with current library service agreements in place.
+The grant is open to eligible Queensland Aboriginal or Torres Strait Island Councils with required library service agreements in place.

 Who is eligible for the Indigenous Knowledge Centre (IKC) establishment and refurbishment grants?